 - Frank's Red Hot Wings is always my choice for buffalo chicken recipes.
 It's thinner than other wing sauces out there and has the perfect amount of heat to it.

 If you’ve enjoyed this recipe, I’d love for you to leave a star rating in the recipe card and/or a comment review below!

 Buffalo Chicken Grilled Cheese

-- In a bowl, stir together chicken, sour cream, wing sauce, garlic powder, and basil until all ingredients are combined.
+- Stir together the chicken, buffalo sauce, sour cream, garlic powder, and basil in a bowl until all of the ingredients are combined.

-- On one slice of bread, layer one slice of pepper jack cheese, the buffalo chicken mixture, the other slice of pepper jack, and top with the last slice of bread.
+- Place one slice of cheese onto one slice of bread.
+Arrange the creamy buffalo chicken mixture evenly across the slice of cheese.
+Top with the other slice of cheese, then the other slice of bread.